Above is footage from the Thorndale All Candidates Politics Night on October 1st. 100% of the questions were submitted by the community.

 I have heard from residents a concern for additional commercial amenities such as a gas station.
 Normally, commercial businesses will do the required market studies to determine if they will locate in a community.
 Once the residential population increases, then commercial is not normally far behind.
 Labour shortages have had in an impact on all businesses in Ontario.

 I like the fact that Thorndale has a main street and I think that the main street looks healthy and vibrant.
-I have heard from residents that walkability in the downtown can be
+I have heard from residents that walkability in the downtown can be improved to ensure that it is safe for everyone.
+I hope to work with the County on the necessary improvements to ensure safe walkways and parking solutions on the main street.

 The County of Middlesex has had a revitalization program and funding to assist with façade and signage upgrades for communities.
 The program can be specific to certain communities such as Thorndale or Dorchester or can include all of the businesses within the municipality.
 This is normally done through the approval of a Community Improvement plan.